Nov 6, 2024

 Uche O. Ajene

-The recent election results have left our community concerned about the future of clean energy and the energy justice movement.
-The persistence of racism, violence, and oppression not only threatens communities we serve but also impedes the journey to a truly just energy transition.
-The path forward feels daunting today, but our work at the Initiative for Energy Justice (IEJ) remains crucial, and our mission to build a more equitable, sustainable energy system is more important than ever.
-We hold a bold vision where affordable and renewable energy is accessible to everyone, the benefits are shared equitably, and our energy systems are resilient in the face of climate change.
+The recent election results have shaken our community, leaving many of us deeply concerned about the future of clean energy and the entire energy justice movement.
+When racism, violence, and oppression persist, they threaten the communities we serve and hinder the journey to a truly just energy transition.
+The road ahead feels daunting right now, but this is why the Initiative for Energy Justice (IEJ) exists.
+Our mission to build a more equitable, sustainable energy system has never been more critical.

-Recent political shifts have undoubtedly created new challenges at the federal level, yet they have also revealed an opportunity: the chance to revolutionize our energy system from the ground up, starting in our communities.
-We’re seeing progress at local levels where leaders are championing policies that reflect the needs of their communities, and climate action is popular with voters.
-California just passed Prop 4, a ballot measure that authorizes $10 Billion for climate resiliency in a state experiencing wildfires, sea level rise, and droughts—and will ensure safe drinking water access for historically marginalized communities.
-And other state level initiatives provide examples of how we can advance energy justice in the coming years.
-For example, Illinois, the Climate and Equitable Jobs Act shows what’s possible when diverse stakeholders work together.
-This state-level reform, when replicated, can potentially create transformative change nationwide, and meaningful progress can and will happen, as we build toward federal alignment.
+Recent political shifts have created new challenges at the federal level.
+But look closer: they’ve also forced us to see a profound opportunity.
+This is our chance to revolutionize the energy system from the very ground up, and that starts right here, in our communities.
+We’re seeing progress at the local level, where leaders are championing policies that reflect their communities’ needs, and climate action is popular with voters.
+California just passed Prop 4, a ballot measure that authorizes $10 billion for climate resiliency in a state experiencing wildfires, sea level rise, and droughts—and will ensure safe drinking water access for historically marginalized communities.
+And other state-level initiatives provide examples of how we can advance energy justice in the coming years.
+For instance, in Illinois, the Climate and Equitable Jobs Act shows what’s possible when diverse stakeholders work together.
+This state-level reform, when replicated, can potentially create transformative change nationwide, and meaningful progress can and will happen as we build toward federal alignment.

 The work to restructure this outdated utility model is at the local level.
 Energy justice advocates and communities can use resources like Amp Up the People to advocate for more decentralized, community-controlled energy systems and address the limitations of current utility models.
 The path forward must center marginalized and frontline communities that have historically carried the heaviest burdens of our energy system.
-These communities have long carried disproportionate energy burdens, with low-income households spending up to three times more of their income on energy costs than higher-income households.
-When communities have real choices in their energy providers and meaningful involvement in energy decisions, they become powerful drivers of an equitable transition to renewable energy.
+These communities have long carried disproportionate energy burdens, with low-income households spending up to three times as much of their income on energy costs as higher-income households.
+Imagine the power when our communities gain real choice in their energy providers and meaningful involvement in decisions.
+That’s how we transform them into powerful drivers for an equitable shift to renewable energy.

-Despite the political uncertainties, we remain hopeful and steadfast in our commitment to advancing energy justice.
-The falling costs of renewable energy, growing climate awareness, and increasing demand for clean, affordable power continue to advance the clean energy transition.
-Working collaboratively with advocates, communities, businesses, and policymakers can and will advance energy justice.
+Political uncertainties may surround us, but we remain hopeful and absolutely steadfast in our commitment to advancing energy justice.
+We have powerful trends on our side: falling costs of renewable energy, growing climate awareness, and increasing demand for clean, affordable power are advancing the clean energy transition.
+By locking arms with advocates, communities, businesses, and policymakers, we will advance energy justice.

 The fight for a just energy system is far from over.
 We are building a future that works for everyone because of our unwavering commitment to justice, sustainability, and community power.